christhekeele/matcha/README.md

 `Matcha` offers tight integration with Elixir and match specifications.

-Match specifications are a BEAM VM feature that can execute de-structuring, pattern matching, and re-structring operations very close-to-the-metal, _often several thousand times more performant than a comparable `Enum` operation_.
+Match specifications are a BEAM VM feature that can execute de-structuring, pattern matching, and re-structring operations very close-to-the-metal.
 They can be used to efficiently:

 - [filter/map in-memory data](https://www.erlang.org/doc/man/ets.html#match_spec_run-2)
 - [find ETS objects](https://erlang.org/doc/man/ets.html#select-2)